 Two Temple Place, Victorian Gothic Revival building in City of Westminster, United Kingdom

-William Waldorf Astor commissioned architect John Loughborough Pearson to design this building in 1892 as an estate office and private residence.
+William Waldorf Astor commissioned architect John Loughborough Pearson to design this estate office and private residence in 1892.
+The building emerged during an era when wealthy collectors invested in elaborate craftsmanship and artistic detail for their homes.

-The building opens to visitors during exhibition periods, typically from January to April, with access through Temple Underground Station.
+The building welcomes visitors during exhibition periods, mainly from January to April, and can be easily reached through Temple Underground Station.
+It helps to check ahead which exhibition is on display to plan your visit appropriately.

 Location: City of Westminster